SingularityIndonesia/SingularityBaseMobile/README_GUIDE.md

 Any instances such as Services should only exist within the `composeApp` module.

 ## Contextual programming.
 A library can requires an instance but never a context.
-Library should not have context.
+Library should not have business context.

 # Don't
 ## Local Properties & Build Variables
 Learning from the mistakes of many companies, libraries should not be bound to local properties nor the Build Variables.
 Only the composeApp module may access local properties.
-Only the composeApp module may have a context.
+Only the composeApp module may have a business context.

 ## Library Context
 Libraries should not have business contexts.
 Library should be `Context Free`.